History of The Old Farmer’s Almanac

 The Almanac Hits Its Stride

-The new editor, John H. Jenks, was helped by the fact that Thomas had already calculated the astronomical material for several future editions.
-In 1848 Jenks permanently and officially added the Old to the title of the Almanac.
-It had been previously known as The Farmer’s Almanac, except in 1832 when Thomas had inserted the word Old (but he inexplicably dropped it from the title three years later).
+Thomas’ successor, John H. Jenks, was helped by the fact that Thomas had already calculated the astronomical material for several future editions.
+In 1848, Jenks officially added Old to the title of the Almanac.
+The book had been previously known as The Farmer’s Almanac, except in 1832 when Thomas had inserted the word Old, but then inexplicably dropped it from the title 3 years later.

-Jenks’s next change came in 1851, when he featured a four seasons drawing on the cover by artist Henry Nichols.
-This drawing has been on the cover of every edition of The Old Farmer’s Almanac ever since.
+In 1851, Jenks added to the cover a drawing depicting the four seasons by artist Henry Nichols.
+This art has appeared on the cover of the The Old Farmer’s Almanac every year since.

-In 1861, Charles L. Flint became editor and provided his readers with a heavy emphasis on farming.
-The next two editors, John Boies Tileston and Loomis Joseph Campbell, served short terms and did little more than keep the Almanac going in the traditional format.
+Charles L. Flint became editor in 1861 and put a focus on farming.
+The next two editors, John Boies Tileston and Loomis Joseph Campbell, served short terms and made little impression beyond keeping the Almanac going in its traditional way.

-Robert Ware took over as sixth editor in 1877, but his main interest was the publishing business, and he probably delegated many of the editorial tasks.
 Ware’s brother, Horace, took the reins in 1900.
-During his 19 years as editor, he began to orient the book toward a more general audience by replacing the scientific agriculture articles with general features on nature and modern life.
+During his 19 years as editor, he began to orient the book toward a more general audience by replacing the scientific agricultural articles with general features on nature and modern life.

 Greatest of All Almanac Blunders

 Roger Scaife was appointed editor in 1936.
 His term coincided with the only time in the history of the Almanac that it declined precipitously in circulation and financial stability.
-(The 1938 edition had a circulation of only 88,000, compared with 225,000 in 1863!)
-Scaife also committed the greatest of all Almanac blunders: He dropped the weather forecasts!
-In their place, he substituted temperature and precipitation averages.
-The public outcry was so great that he reinstated the forecasts in the next year’s edition, but it was too late to save his reputation.
+The 1938 edition had a circulation of only 88,000, compared with 225,000 in 1863!

 Robb Sagendorph Leads the Almanac

-Robb Sagendorph knew a good deal when he saw one, and in 1939 he bought The Old Farmer’s Almanac and became editor.
-Sagendorph, who had moved his family to tiny Dublin, New Hampshire, four years earlier to start Yankee Magazine, now held the future of the Almanac in his hands.
-Luckily, he had a strong grip, a keen sense of the publishing business, and a nurturing heart devoted to tradition.
+In 1939, Robb Sagendorph purchased The Old Farmer’s Almanac and became its editor.
+Sagendorph, who had moved his family to Dublin, New Hampshire, 4 years earlier to start Yankee magazine, recognized that the heart of the Almanac was in its traditions.
+Under his leadership, the Almanac returned to its roots, becoming more witty, wise, and entertaining.

-In 2023, The Old Farmer’s Almanac named Carol Connare its 14th editor.
-She carries on the legacy of the venerable publication with a mission to introduce the next generation of farmers and gardeners to the humor and wisdom of the Almanac.
+In 2023, The Old Farmer’s Almanac named Carol Connare as its 14th editor, carrying on the legacy of the Almanac with a mission to introduce a new generation of farmers, gardeners, and nature enthusiasts to the humor and wisdom of the Almanac

 Learn more about the Almanac’s origins, history, and odd moments along its path to North America’s most popular reference book!
 Watch The Old Farmer’s Almanac Documentary Video!